 Who has the legitimacy to draft a universal code of ethics, and who could enforce a binding code of ethics are important questions.
-With regard to the drafting of such a code, Doak Bishop and Margrete Stevens suggest that international bar associations, such as the ICCA or the IBA "appoint a working group of lawyers from different legal systems and geographical areas, including representatives of the major arbitral institutions, to consider [their] proposal, perhaps along with others, with a view toward building a consensus around a Code of Ethics that will have widespread support and can be adopted."
-They then suggest "the major arbitral institutions consider incorporating this Code into their Rules by reference."
-These are excellent suggestions.
+With regard to the drafting of such a code, Doak Bishop suggests that international bar associations, such as the ICCA or the IBA "appoint a working group of lawyers from different legal systems and geographical areas, including representatives of the major arbitral institutions, to consider [their] proposal, perhaps along with others, with a view toward building a consensus around a Code of Ethics that will have widespread support and can be adopted."33 He then suggests "the major arbitral institutions consider incorporating this Code into their Rules by reference."34 These are excellent suggestions.

-With regard to the enforcement of such a code, as between courts, tribunals and arbitral institutions, Doak Bishop and Margrete Stevens suggest that arbitral institutions adopt that role.
-Cyrus Benson, however, suggests that tribunals should enforce these provisions, and if necessary impose sanctions.
+With regard to the enforcement of such a code, as between courts, tribunals and arbitral institutions, Doak Bishop suggests that arbitral institutions adopt that role.35 Cyrus Benson, however, suggests that tribunals should enforce these provisions, and if necessary impose sanctions.36